 The study provided an important opportunity to update and to widen the scope of the existing landscape character assessment.

-Brian Irving has overall responsibility for the preparation and implementation of the Solway Coast AONB Management and Action Plans.
-He leads the AONB Staff Unit and has for many years, worked along with local authorities, other public bodies, local organisations and local communities to secure appropriate and effective management of the AONB and timely project delivery.
+Naomi joined the AONB core team in 2016 after managing the Solway Wetlands Landscape Partnership Scheme for three years.
+Naomi has overall responsibility for the preparation and implementation of the Solway Coast AONB Management and Action Plans.
+She leads the AONB Staff Unit, working along side local authorities, other public bodies, local organisations and local communities to secure appropriate and effective management of the AONB.

-Brian Irving was born and bred in North Cumbria, as well as having a vast knowledge of the area, he has many years of experience working in the environment.
-Brian is totally committed to the area and the job and is certainly well equipped to lead the unit and to ensure the Solway Coast AONB continues to provide a sustainable future for the local community and people visiting the Solway Coast Area.
+She is also responsible for identifying, developing and managing projects in the AONB, offering practical advice and effecting implementation.
+Naomi is well equipped to lead the unit and to ensure the Solway Coast AONB continues to provide a sustainable future for the local community and people visiting the Solway Coast Area.

-Sue has a good knowledge and experience of the work involved with particular responsibility for developing and operating the administrative systems for the support of the AONB Unit.
+Michelle joined the AONB core team in 2016.
+Her role involves developing and operating the administrative systems for the support of the AONB Unit.
 She also gives similar support to the AONB Joint Advisory Committee and Steering Group ensuring their effective operations.
+Her role also includes promoting the qualities and opportunities offered by the landscape and heritage of the Solway Coast AONB through effective communication, marketing and social media.